A manufacturable surface code architecture for spin qubits with fast transversal logic: Conclusion

 \section{Conclusion}

 In this work, we proposed the \snaq{} surface code, a novel surface code implementation tailored for spin qubits.
 To overcome the readout component size problem, we introduced the idea of serialized ancilla qubit initialization and readout, showing that this is an effective way to enable error correction on a near-term-manufacturable silicon quantum dot array. \snaq{} is more space-efficient than prior proposals while providing a substantial logical clock speedup through transversal logic by leveraging rapid spin shuttling and a dense dot array.
-The choice between fast, short-range tCNOTs and slow, long-range LS operations creates a compelling latency hierarchy that warrants future exploration.
-The effective range of tCNOTs could potentially be extended by techniques such as adding intermediate SE rounds, at the cost of increased latency and a small space overhead.

-The shuttling capabilities of silicon quantum dots naturally leads to the consideration of more complex quantum low-density parity check (qLDPC) codes, which provide better encoding rates than the surface code but require nonplanar qubit connectivity.
-Spin shuttling may enable the implementation of such codes by connecting distant physical qubits.
-However, these codes would impose stronger constraints on the viable range of $\rho$ and $p_\text{id}$ in a \snaq{} implementation.
-We leave this exploration as important future work.

-The fixed-width spin qubit array may be amenable to other specific classes QEC codes, in particular Floquet codes \cite{hastings_dynamically_2021} or adaptive concatenated schemes \cite{berthusen_adaptive_2025}.
+\snaq{} is sensitive to coherence time but tolerates higher shuttling errors than the baselines, demonstrating the tradeoff between readout efficiency and qubit density.
+Concatenating \snaq{} with a higher-level QEC code could provide a path towards achieving ultra-low logical error rates beyond the coherence-limited error floor.
+The fixed-width spin qubit array may also be amenable to other specific classes QEC codes, in particular Floquet codes \cite{hastings_dynamically_2021} or adaptive concatenated schemes \cite{berthusen_adaptive_2025}.
 These codes may be harmed less by the serialization of ancilla measurement due to their already-partitioned syndrome extraction schedules.

 Overall, \snaq{} demonstrates that the often-assumed 1:1 readout-to-qubit ratio is neither necessary nor optimal on a shuttling-equipped architecture such as silicon spin qubits.
-Enabled by the unique capability of fast spin shuttling, \snaq{} is both orders-of-magnitude more area-efficient and significantly faster than proposals that mimic 2D grid layouts.
+Enabled by the unique capability of fast spin shuttling, \snaq{} is both orders-of-magnitude more area-efficient and significantly faster for common subroutines than proposals that mimic 2D grid layouts.
 Our work highlights qubit coherence and readout density as the most critical device metrics to enable this new architecture, providing a compelling, practical path toward fault-tolerant spin qubit processors.